Kamillendampf/CloudProgramming/README.md

 # Prerequisites
-Before deploying the infrastructure, ensure that the following prerequisites are met:
+Before deploying the infrastructure, ensure that the following prerequisites are met

     Terraform is installed on your local machine.
         You can download and install Terraform from the (official website)[https://developer.hashicorp.com/terraform/install?product_intent=terraform].